-Dogs on “room rest” will recover better if they have a regular daily routine.
-If your dog knows what to expect, then he or she will feel that bit calmer.
+Dogs on room rest will recover better if they have a regular daily routine.
+If your dog knows what to expect, they will feel that bit calmer.
 A regular routine can also help avoid practical problems involving sleep and toileting.

 The routine needs to work for you both, so organize timings around when you expect to be available.
 As far as possible, keep the routine the same on weekdays and weekends.

 Toilet breaks and short walks should happen at the same times each day

 Plan one or two quiet rest times of the day during which your dog should expect no interaction with you.
 These quiet rest times may each eventually be up to three to four hours long if your dog settles well into a room rest routine, and will hopefully give you some opportunity to leave the house.
 From the start, schedule these quiet rest times for periods of the day when you are most likely to be absent or busy.

 Introduce a regular bedtime so that your dog knows when to settle down